rayon-rs/rayon/README.md

 2. A `RefCell` is kind of like a "single-threaded read-write lock"; it can be used with any sort of type `T`.
 To gain access to the data inside, you call `borrow` or `borrow_mut`.
-Dynamic checks are done to ensure that you have either reads or writers but not both.
+Dynamic checks are done to ensure that you have either readers or writers but not both.

 While there are threadsafe types that offer similar APIs, caution is warranted because, in a threadsafe setting, other threads may